nasrineshraghi/DSAP/README.md

-# DSAP: Data Stream Affinity Propagation Clustering Algorithm
+# DSAP:  Stream Affinity Propagation Clustering Algorithm
 Cancel Changes
-This algorithm is designed for data stream clustering with the landmark time window model in two phases, online and offline mode.
-The DSAP data stream clustering algorithm is implemented based on the Affinity Propagation(AP) algorithm.
+This algorithm is designed for  stream clustering with the landmark time window model in two phases, online and offline mode.
+The DSAP  stream clustering algorithm is implemented based on the Affinity Propagation(AP) algorithm.
-The DSAP tested on two real-world datasets: people counter and Wifi fingerprinting localization datasets.
+The DSAP tested on two real-world sets: people counter and Wifi fingerprinting localization sets.
-The landmark time window is implemented for both data points and expiration window.
+The landmark time window is implemented for both  points and expiration window.

+IF you are intrested in this algorithm, please contact the owner by: nasrin.eshraghi@gmail.com